weiyutp6/DVLError/README.md

 ## Code workings

-parameters could be changed in the param.yaml file the purpose of each parameter is included in the comments at the start of main.py
+parameters could be changed in the param.yaml file.
+The purpose of each parameter is included in the comments at the start of main.py
 ```bash
 chmod +x main.py
 ./main.py